Drag Race Sverige

-Drag Race Sverige (sometimes called Drag Race Sweden) is a Swedish reality competition television series based on the American series RuPaul's Drag Race.
+Drag Race Sverige (internationally called Drag Race Sweden) is a Swedish reality competition television series based on the American series RuPaul's Drag Race.
 It is broadcast by SVT1 and SVT Play in Sweden and airs on WOW Presents Plus elsewhere.

+Drag Race Sverige is the twelfth international adaptation of the American reality competition series RuPaul's Drag Race, following Chilean, Thai, British, Canadian, Dutch, Australian and New Zealand, Spanish, Italian, French, Filipino, and Belgian versions.
+It has been followed by Mexican, Brazilian, and German iterations.

 The adaptation was announced in April 2022 and casting began in May.
 Mastiff AB produces the show.
 Executive producers are RuPaul and Tom Campbell, as well as World of Wonder founders Fenton Bailey and Randy Barbato.
 The show is presented by Robert Fux with singer and actress Kayo and radio and television host Farao Groth making up the judging panel.
-The first season premiered March 4, 2023.
+The first season premiered March 4, 2023 and was won by Admira Thunderpussy, with Fontana as the runner-up.

 Contestants

 Ages, names, and cities stated are at time of filming.